Ramanjs/instagram-clone/README.md

 Clone of Instagram made using MERN stack.
 [Website link.](https://instagram-clone-raman.vercel.app)

+For testing, use the credentials: {username: user, password: user} to login without creating a new account.
+Login session expires after one day.

 *Note: Uploading pictures is not functional on the current vercel deployment.
 Working on a fix.*

 ## Features